pq-code-package/tsc/meetings/2024-05-23/minutes.md

 A security issue was also reported which now has a patch.

-Ry pointed out that OQS has a [dashboard](https://openquantumsafe.org/dashboard) which can include links to openssf reports.
+Ry pointed out that OQS has a [dashboard](https://openquantumsafe.org/dashboard) which can include links to OpenSSF reports.
 Nigel mentioned if we benchmark this could be useful info to add.
 Max pointed out we need to ensure the content is actionable, ie we use it.

 ### What does assured mean

- _to be written_
+We reviewed the discussion so far in [mlkem-c-aarch64#37](https://github.com/pq-code-package/mlkem-c-aarch64/issues/37)

+Minimum could be to run tests properly, use test vectors, run static analysis.
+If going for higher assurance we should do more - ie formal methods to prove no undefined behaviour, constant-time verification.
+Later extending to assembly correctness.
+Maybe we also look into additional tooling like CBMC especially when working on highly micro-optimized assembly.

+'production-ready'- very dependent on user's requirements ie embedded system vs cloud-scale service.
+Other aspects - like supply-chain security, performance, portability, BOMs are part of this too.
+Different implementations will vary (ie libjade etc is higher).
+Maybe alpha/pre-releases have lower guarantees.
+What's needed is to explain and document. can raise the bar over time.

+Manuel clarified a thought early on was to establish a taxonomy - or at least a set of terms that describe the levels of assurance.

+Rod pointed out that other industry assurance cases (safety critical etc) go with 'principles based assurance', or 'evidence based assurance' whereby you make a claim, and provide evidence to support - that may include tool used.
+Also clearly state assumptions.
+We should aim-high as seen with libjade, or (proprietary) AWS.

+It was also pointed out that having any version is out than waiting for perfection.

+Summary of characteristics discussed:

+* run tests properly
+* static analysis
+* formal proof of no undefined behaviour
+* provide assembly correctness
+* formal audit
+* constant time verification
+* formal specification
+* dynamic testing
+* functional correctness

+Discussion & goal of creating list of terms/definitions to continue in issue & review progress in next meeting.

 ### Hackathons

- _to be written_
+Very brief discussion about implementation-specific hackathons - not had additional developers getting in touch yet to join existing projects.

 ### Review of subprojects

- _to be written_
+Not discussed due to time.

 ### Any other business

- _to be written_
+No other topics.

 ### Next meeting / ongoing schedule

- _to be written_
+* Some concern that current time is very early for US west coast (0600)- though we also cover Taiwan.
+* Alternate times an option
+* As out of time agreed to schedule a 1-off meeting for 2 weeks time & discuss in issue/at next session.

 ## Action items

 Action items

+* [ ] Nigel to open issue to agree long-term meeting schedule

 ### Done (from previous minutes)